U. S. States and Canadian Provinces:

 It turns out that NYS has two different forms of birth certificate:

 (i) a regular "Certificate of Birth" that contains your name, sex, date of birth, time of birth, county/city/town of birth, parent's names, ages and social security numbers, mother's maiden name and address at the date of birth, whether this was a twin birth, etc.

-(ii) a much shorter "Certification of Birth" that the Dept of Vital Stats internally calls the "short form", which only contains your name, sex, county/city/town of birth, and date of birth.
+(ii) a much shorter "Certification of Birth" that the Dept of Vital Stats internally calls the "wallet size", which only contains your name, sex, county/city/town of birth, and date of birth.

-The "short form" isn't mentioned anywhere in the paperwork, but is available by simply asking for the "short form" (it costs the same $15 as the long form) when ordering.
-The short form carries an impressed seal and serves as a legally valid birth certificate just as well as the long form.
+The "wallet size" is available by simply asking for the "wallet size" (it costs the same $15 as the long form) when ordering.
+The wallet size does not serve as a legally valid birth certificate if it does not include the names of both parents.